robalaban/config/README.md

 Keep in mind that if you are working with Nix flakes inside of a git repository, `nix` considers any modifications which are not added as "dirty".
 To fix this, add the items to the staging area, using `git add .` before running `darwin-rebuild switch`.

-This repository is inspired by a lot of folks who have taken time to share their personal Nix configurations and knowladge.
+This repository is inspired by a lot of folks who have taken time to share their personal Nix configurations and knowledge.
 In no particular order here are some of them:

 - https://github.com/phlmn/nix-darwin-config
 - https://github.com/nix-community/home-manager